sneurlax/monero-rust/README.md

 # `monero-rust`

-A Monero Rust SDK oriented towards use by Dart.
+A proof-of-concept Monero SDK oriented towards use by Dart.
+Seeks to provide bindings for Rust crates such as `monero-serai` (soon to be `monero-wallet` and `monero-oxide` less soon) and `cuprate` (soon™).

 ## Development